Back to Florida

 What This Bill Does

-• Requires the Florida Department of Law Enforcement (FDLE) to impose a $10,000 fine on any local law enforcement agency that violates certain sections of the immigration law.
+• Requires the Department of Law Enforcement to impose a $10,000 fine on law enforcement agencies that violate specific state immigration laws.

 Who It Names or Affects